Interested in Participating?

 Broadening faculty and senior staff members' understanding of the university, including its mission, governance, priorities, and internal and external relations.

-Twelve faculty and senior staff members are nominated and selected annually to serve as a Fellow for two years.
+Twenty faculty and senior staff members are nominated and selected annually to serve as a Fellow for two years.
 These individuals:

 - Demonstrate excellence in their current position